etolabo/kumofs/doc/doc.en.md

     $ make
     $ sudo make install

-Accoording to the install directory of MessagePack or Tokyo Cabinet, --with-msgpack option or --with-tokyocabinet option might have to be added to ./configure.
+According to the install directory of MessagePack or Tokyo Cabinet, --with-msgpack option or --with-tokyocabinet option might have to be added to ./configure.

     $ ./bootstrap
     $ ./configure --with-msgpack=/usr/local --with-tokyocabinet=/opt/local